 Basketball is offered for both boys and girls.
 Four teams are organized by grade level and gender creating a seventh and an eighth grade boys’ basketball team (October - January) and a seventh and an eighth grade girls’ basketball team (August - October).
 The teams provide interscholastic activity in basketball for those students who successfully tryout for one of the teams.
 Instruction is given in basketball strategies and skills.
 Team membership requires attendance at practices and games that may be either at Brooks or another middle school.
-Contact Mr. Contraveos or Mr. Rocco regarding girls basketball and Dr. Brown or Ms. Thigpen regarding boys basketball.
+Contact Dr. Brown regarding girls basketball and Mr. Haus, Mr. Contraveos, or Ms. Thigpen regarding boys basketball.

 Cross Country is offered in the fall for all students.
 Conditioning begins in mid-August.
-CC is a “no-cut” sport so anyone who wishes to come out for the team is offered a spot.
+Cross Country is a “no-cut” sport so anyone who wishes to come out for the team is offered a spot.
 Cross country practices before school with meets after school and/or Saturdays.
 Race distances are 1.5 to 2 miles depending on age.
 Season “runs” through mid-October.
-Contact Ms. Kinnaman or Mr. Reising with questions.
+Contact Ms. Kinnaman, Mr. Reising, or Mr. Kline with questions.

 Special Olympics Bocce Ball